-Many visitors also like to buy TransLink’s convenient DayPass for unlimited travel across the entire transit network for a whole day; it costs $10 ($15 if purchased on Sea Island).
+Many visitors also like to buy TransLink’s convenient DayPass for unlimited travel across the entire transit network for a whole day; it costs $10.50 or $8.25 concession ($15.50 or $13.25 concession if purchased on Sea Island).

 If you are only travelling by bus, the fare is always charged at the one-zone rate.
-Fares for all transit services purchased after 6:30 p.m. weekdays and throughout the weekend are also charged at the one-zone rate.
+Fares for all transit services purchased after 6:30 pm on weekdays, Saturdays and Sundays, or holidays are also charged at the one-zone rate.